Getting the right support matters

-BACKGROUND - For more than 12 years, I worked with Fortune 100 clients, overseeing nearly $100 million dollars worth of digital investments, managing cross-functional teams and coaching individuals across the advertising industry.
+BACKGROUND - For more than 12 years, I worked with Fortune 100 clients, overseeing nearly $100 million dollars worth of digital investments, developing and managing cross-functional teams, and coaching individuals across the advertising industry.

-CREDENTIALS - I have a two-year certification in Spiritual Psychology and a certification in Soul-Centered Professional Coaching, which is recognized by the ICF.
+CREDENTIALS - I have a two-year post-graduate certification in Spiritual Psychology and a certification in Soul-Centered Professional Coaching, which is recognized by the ICF.
 I have received training from a wide variety of master coaches and spiritual teachers.

-INTERESTS - I can often be found hiking, writing, traveling, wearing yoga pants and organizing the fridge.
-I’m also regularly on the hunt for good sushi in Arizona.
+INTERESTS - I can often be found hiking, writing, reading, playing with my daughter, wearing yoga pants and organizing the fridge.
+I’m passionate about conscious parenting, taking care of myself and love to travel.

 LOCATION - I traded New York City for Scottsdale, AZ in 2016 after meeting my now-husband, Liran.
 Liran is a gifted WATSU and Waterdance therapist.
 In 2019 we moved to Hawaii, which is where we live today.